Federal appeals court rules against Trump administration effort to end DACA program

 Two other federal appeals courts also are reviewing the dispute between the Trump administration and the states, local governments and immigrant rights groups fighting to maintain the program.

+The opinion strikes down an argument often made by the Trump administration: that DACA was an unconstitutional "end run" around Congress, which has repeatedly blocked the DREAM Act, which has been introduced since 2001 but never has passed both chambers.

+The 9th Circuit pointed out that the two policies provide very different forms of relief.
+DACA grants protection from deportation; the DREAM Act would confer legal permanent residency, which leads toward U.S. citizenship.

-The 9th Circuit decision explores more than 100 years of presidential administrations deciding that not every law must be enforced 100% of the time, and that not all people should be punished for every violation.
+To reach its conclusion, the 9th Circuit decision explores more than 100 years of presidential administrations deciding that not every law must be enforced 100 percent of the time, and that not all people should be punished for every violation.

 The opinion cited President Ronald Reagan’s decision to protect relatives of undocumented immigrants who were granted amnesty in 1986 and President Dwight Eisenhower’s decision to protect over 30,000 Hungarian refugees in 1956.
 It found 19 other examples of large groups of foreigners protected from deportation.